Ea Nuôl

-Ea Nuôl is a commune (xã) and village in the Buôn Đôn District of Đắk Lắk Province, Vietnam.
+Ea Nuôl is a commune (xã) and village of Đắk Lắk Province, Vietnam.
 The commune covers an area of 67.73 square kilometres and in 1999 had a population of 8,591 people.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1660/NQ-UBTVQH15 on the reorganization of commune-level administrative units in Đắk Lắk Province in 2025 (the resolution took effect on the date of its adoption).
+Accordingly, the entire natural area and population of Ea Bar Commune (Buôn Đôn District), Cuôr Knia Commune, and Ea Nuôl Commune were consolidated to establish a new commune named Ea Nuôl Commune.

 Name

 Its name Ea Nuôl is related with the legend of Krông Ana ("the river of the elder sister"), a story of the incest love.
 It means "the spring of the little brother".